davidwisch/physicscode/site/examples/basic_reading_writing.markdown

 lines.append(map(float, line.split(",")))
 {% endhighlight %}

-In which case, the casts in the print statment would no longer be required.
+In which case, the casts in the print statement would no longer be required.

 <a name="python-writing"></a>
 ### Writing Data Files

-Writing datafiles in Python is quite easy.
+Writing data files in Python is quite easy.
 There's only one method that this tutorial is going to go over.

 Here is a working example of a program that writes data to a file: